weejayuk/jump.ios/Docs/Engage-Only Integration Guide.md

 ## Gather Configuration Details

-### Configure Identity Providers on the Engage Dashoard
+### Configure Identity Providers on the Engage Dashboard

-Make sure your desired set of providers is configured in the Engage Dashboard.
+Make sure your desired set of social identity providers is configured in the Engage Dashboard.
 Sign-in to Engage and [configure the providers](http://developers.janrain.com/documentation/widgets/social-sign-in-widget/social-sign-in-widget-users-guide/configure-the-widget/provider-setup-guide/).

-(Configuring the providers themselves is a separate step from configuring which providers are enabled for the Engage iOS SDK.)
+(Configuring the providers themselves is a separate step from configuring which providers are enabled for the Engage library.)

 ### Configure the Providers Used in the iOS Library